canonical/lxd/doc/instances.md

 There are three configuration options. `snapshots.schedule` takes a shortened cron expression: `<minute> <hour> <day-of-month> <month> <day-of-week>`.
-If this is empty (default), no snapshots will be created. `snapshots.schedule.stopped` controls whether or not stopped container are to be automatically snapshotted.
+If this is empty (default), no snapshots will be created. `snapshots.schedule.stopped` controls whether or not stopped instance are to be automatically snapshotted.
 It defaults to `false`. `snapshots.pattern` takes a pongo2 template string, and the pongo2 context contains the `creation_date` variable.
 Be aware that you should format the date (e.g. use `{{ creation_date|date:"2006-01-02_15-04-05" }}`)